-In 2015-16, the cases of 15 children and young people sentenced under section 208 of the Criminal Procedure (Scotland) Act 1995 were referred to the Board.
-Six of these cases were referred in order that the Board might consider whether or not it was appropriate that the individual be granted early release on licence.
+In 2016-17, the cases of 16 children and young people sentenced under section 208 of the Criminal Procedure (Scotland) Act 1995 were referred to the Board.
+One of these cases were referred in order that the Board might consider whether or not it was appropriate that the individual be granted early release on licence.

-The remaining 9 cases involved children and young people who were due to be released on licence and whose cases were referred in order that the Board might consider the conditions to be attached to their release licences.
+The remaining 15 cases involved children and young people who were due to be released on licence and whose cases were referred in order that the Board might consider the conditions to be attached to their release licences.

-A further 5 cases were reported to the Board where children and young people sentenced under section 208 of the 1995 Act and released under section seven of the 1993 Act had breached the conditions of their licence.
-The Board recommended that 5 be recalled to custody.
+A further 8 cases were reported to the Board where children and young people sentenced under section 208 of the 1995 Act and released under section seven of the 1993 Act had breached the conditions of their licence.
+The Board recommended that 7 be recalled to custody and 1 be withdrawn.

-During the same period the Board considered the re-release of 3 young people, and none were granted re-release.
+During the same period the Board considered the re-release of 9 young people, and none were granted re-release.